MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/console/PowerShell.exe-Command-Line-Help.md

 ## EXAMPLES

 ```
+# Create a new PowerShell session and load a saved console file
 PowerShell -PSConsoleFile sqlsnapin.psc1

+# Create a new PowerShell V2 session with text input, XML output, and no logo
 PowerShell -Version 2.0 -NoLogo -InputFormat text -OutputFormat XML

+# Execute a Powerhell Command in a session
 PowerShell -Command "Get-EventLog -LogName security"

-# in an existing PowerShell session that understands the curly braces mean a script block
+# Run a script block in a session
 PowerShell -Command {Get-EventLog -LogName security}

+# An alternate wayh to run a command in a new session
 PowerShell -Command "& {Get-EventLog -LogName security}"

 # To use the -EncodedCommand parameter: